Elon Musk does the Babylon Bee: Part 3–Ben Franklin

 One of those ten squirrelly questions the Babylon Bee guys ask Elon Musk before getting to their main one was: ‘Were you able to meet anyone you want, living or dead, who would it be?’
 Musk thinks a moment, and then suggests, well—maybe Ben Franklin.

 Way to go, Elon.
 Good choice.
 Among the American ‘forefathers,’ it was Ben who was the Renaissance man—mastering myriad activities, just like Musk.
-It is he who came closest to grasping the spot of first USA resident philosopher.
+It is he who came closest to grabbing the spot of first USA resident philosopher.
 He never sought public office but also never turned it down.
 They would draft him as a compromise candidate— a capable workhorse that would get the job done rather than the hotheads or milquetoasts in the wings that would screw things up.

 Franklin mused on theological things too in a quirky sort of way.
 He wrote a short story on a resurrection snafu, and called it ‘A Proposal to Madame Helvetius.’
 She did exist.
 She was a widow and Ben proposed to her.
 She turned him down.
 Did he work out his heartbreak though storytelling?